Does Writing with Language Models Reduce Content Diversity?: Does writing with LLMs result in more similar essays?

 \section{Does writing with LLMs result in more similar essays?}

-In the previous section, we have seen that models contribute a substantial portion of the essay's content in terms of both raw characters and key points.
+In the previous section, we have seen that models contribute a substantial portion of the essays' content.
 Does this lead to more similar essays, or do the essays retain the individual styles of the users?
 In this section, we measure the homogenization effect of co-writing with LLMs.